purpleidea/flabbergast/flabbergast-manual.md

 ### Archives (`lib:archive/ar`)
 Since Flabbergast only outputs a single value, it can be awkward to generate multiple files.
 To combat this, it supports creating `ar`-style archives, which are plain text.
 To do this, instantiate `archive_tmpl` with the `args` being a list of `file_tmpl`, each with `file_name` and `contents`.
 The resulting file can then be unpacked using the UNIX `ar` program.

-### Regular Expressions (`lib:regex`)
-TODO
-The regular expression library works in two parts: there are a set of templates to build a regular expression and a function to collect matches from a regular expression.
-Regular expression syntax varies across platforms, so a more uniform way of defining expressions is needed.
-This is what the templates provide: a consistent mechanism.
-Essentially, the library provides a way to build a regular expression “function” that can be called on a string.
-For example:

-    regex_lib : From lib:regex
-    my_expr : Template regex_lib.alternate {
-      elements : [
-        "foo:",
-        Template kleene {
-          of : Template char_group {
-            of : "a-z"
-          name : $foo_value
-          }
-        }
-      ]
-    }
-    x : For Each my_expr(str : my_string) Select foo_value

 ### Rendering (`lib:render`)
-This library converts frames in to other formats, including INI, JSON, XML, and YAML.
+This library converts frames in to other formats, including INI, JSON, Python, XML, and YAML.
 In short, the library provides templates such that a frame can be rendered to output formats.
 The exact semantics are different for each format, but, in general, the templates are composed into the desired structure providing the hierarchy and the library generates a string containing the output file.
 Escaping is handled automatically.

 ### Mathematics (`lib:math`)
 The mathematics library contains all the usual functions for: